-Until I win the Powerball, my main money-making side hustle is face-painting.
-This particular money scam and scammer, ‘S’ for short, came to me through Thumbtack.com.
+Until I win the Powerball, my main money-making side-hustle is face-painting.
+This particular money-scammer, ‘S’ for short, came to me through Thumbtack.com.
 For those of you unfamiliar with how it works, potential clients fill out canned questionnaires about their event, open it up to bids from five potential freelancers, and pick out the professional they wish.

 So, ‘S’ put in a job request, I bid, he accepted, and we went from there.

-- He had a ridiculously high budget, as far as face-painting goes
+- He had a ridiculously high budget, as far as face-painting for a birthday party goes.

-- It was incredibly last minute, only two days before the date of the party
+- It was incredibly last minute, only two days before the alleged party.

-- The length of the party was seven hours – ain’t no birthday party in the world lasts for seven hours straight on a school night.
+- The length of the party was seven hours – unless the Good Lord Himself is showing up, ain’t no birthday party in the world lasts for seven hours straight on a school night.

-- It was the wrong demographic, a birthday party for a 16-year-old boy.
-Now, face-painting is certainly timeless and knows no age, but in the eleven years that I’ve been face-painting, never once have I been requested specifically for a teenaged boy’s party.
+- It was a weird demographic, in that, this was allegedly for a 16-year-old boy’s birthday party.
+Now, in the eleven years that I’ve been face-painting, never once have I been requested specifically for a teenaged boy’s birthday party.

-These alone wouldn’t have suggested ‘S’ was a money scammer, but there was more:
+Any of these alone wouldn’t have necessarily suggested that ‘S’ was a money scammer, but…

-Red Flag #2: he would only communicate through text messaging
+Red Flag #2: he would only communicate through text messages.

-I get it.
+Again.
+By itself, not necessarily a red flag.
+I totally get it.
 Talking on the phone sucks, especially with strangers.
 Texting and emailing is the way to go, plus a written account is good protection against liabilities.
 I don’t pressure clients to call me if they would clearly rather text/email, but this guy’s texts were somewhat incomprehensible.
 When I was able to understand what was going on…

 It was relatively easy to get ‘S’ to confirm he wanted to hire me, and he seemed fine with the

 ‘S’ asked about a deposit.
-Normally, I require one, but the ‘MONEY SCAMMER’ klaxon was blaring.
+A valid question, and something I normally require.
+However, the ‘MONEY SCAMMER’ klaxon was blaring.
+Loudly.
 To test the waters, I said that no deposit would be necessary.
-He then insisted on paying me ahead of time (which, red flag #4.1: no normal customer insists on paying a ridiculous price for services not yet rendered).
+He replied (more quickly than any other communication up to this point) and insisted on paying me not just a deposit, but the full amount ahead of time (which, red flag #4.1: no normal customer insists on paying a ridiculous price for services not yet rendered).
 I suggested Paypal or Square.
 No good.
 He says his prepaid credit card would not work with those.